masvsal/WassermanGraphTF/README.md

 # WassermanGraphTF
-Scripts and general code for creating graph database of TF.
-Summer 2022
+Scripts and general code for GraphTF project.
+Used to integrate TF Annotation data and construct Neo4j graph database.
+*Summer 2022*

+*folder directories*

+*graph schema*

+*plan for future*

 script for importing 1 way is ran from neo4j terminal.
 Arguments are passed into ImportProteins.sh.